susutou/temperature-converter/README.md

 This is the first assignment of my iOS class in Yahoo!.
-The goal is to build a simple temperature converter, that we can use it to convert a temperature between Celsius and Fahrenheit degrees.
+The goal is to build a simple temperature converter, that we can use it to convert a temperature between Celsius and Fahrenheit scales.

 ### Screenshots